Table of Contents

 Conservation and Preservation Challenges

-International frameworks like UNESCO’s 2003 Convention for the Safeguarding of the Intangible Cultural Heritage recognize that tangible features and intangible practices are intrinsically linked.
-Conservation efforts must engage local communities as stewards of their own heritage.
-Top-down preservation without local buy-in often fails.
-Successful projects empower communities to maintain their traditions while adapting to modern realities.
+International frameworks such as UNESCO’s 2003 Convention for the Safeguarding of the Intangible Cultural Heritage emphasize that tangible physical features and intangible cultural practices are intrinsically linked.
+Effective conservation efforts must therefore actively involve local communities as stewards of their own heritage, ensuring that preservation is culturally sensitive, participatory, and sustainable.